alice-biometrics/lume/docs/acknowledgements.md

 ![Bowie](images/bowie_computer.jpeg)

-We started with this idea of creating a tool to standardize all the commands of the different projects in the [Gradiant](https://github.com/Gradiant) research center, through the development of the wonderful `bowie` package.
+We started with the idea of creating a tool to standardize all the commands of the different projects years ago, when most of the `lume` maintenance team was working in the Galician research center, [Gradiant](https://github.com/Gradiant).
+There, we developed the wonderful `bowie` package.
-We know that the project is still active in several projects, so long live bowie and thanks to the Gradiant team for the initial impulse.
+We know that this package is still active in several internal projects of the research center, so long live `bowie` and thanks to the Gradiant team for the initial impulse.